pkaishian/code_conduct/README.md

-# code_of_conduct
-Code of Conduct for Inter-institutional Field Work
+# Code of Conduct for Inter-institutional Field Work

 Preamble